Pandanus delight. Kimberley vibrancy on show at Mercedes Cove.

 The track up the Cape is rough in the good areas.
 And a sandy, corrugated, suspension killing, trailer axle snapping horrendous goat track in the bad areas.
 It never fails to disappoint.

-The kids think it’s a great adventure, however after four trips up and back in the year my patience and enthusiasm is being tested.
+The kids think it’s a great adventure, however after four trips up and back in the year my patience and enthusiasm are being tested.
 In the spirit of adventure – another trip.

 Extraordinary experiences for the kids.

-However the biggest thing for us is, Mercedes Cove gives you a feeling of being removed, remote and alone.
+However, the biggest thing for us is, that Mercedes Cove gives you a feeling of being removed, remote and alone.
 We can wander away and find our own little piece of seclusion even during the busiest month of August back in Broome.